openshift/enhancements/enhancements/storage/csi-efs-operator.md

 6. Update installer to delete Access Points and EFS volumes that have `owner` tag when destroying a cluster.
    * Existence of EFS volume using a VPC / Subnets actively prevents installer to delete them.
+     `openshift-install destroy cluster` gets stuck at VPC (or subnet?) deletion, because AWS does not allow to delete a network that's used.
-   * We should allow users to tag the volumes to be deleted when the cluster is deleted.
+   * This way, cluster admins can tag the volumes to be deleted when the cluster is deleted (this is opt in!).
      At least CI should use this approach to ensure there are no leftovers.

 ### Implementation Details/Notes/Constraints [optional]